iansimonson/ztor/README.md

 - [ ] SSL/TLS support?
 - [ ] Watch a folder for `.torrent` files
 - [ ] Other BEPs?
+- [ ] Make the Torrent Lexer work with Reader/Writer

 ### Relevant links
 Prior to this I only knew how torrents worked conceptually.
 How to implement a torrent downloader was way outside what I knew.
 The following are relevant links when learning: